 Canadian payroll regulations call for employers to pay employees on a regular basis, whether weekly, bi-weekly, semi-monthly, monthly or annually.
 As in most countries, every paycheck should clearly account for any wages, overtime, holiday, severance, or bereavement pay.
 Federal law mandates the observation of nine national public holidays, though each province or territory may observe additional holidays.

 Minimum wages are set at provincial level, can change often and vary significantly between provinces.
-For example, the minimum wage for Saskatchewan was set at $11.32 as of October 2019, while the rate for British Columbia will increase to $15.20 as of June 2021.
+However, in April 2022, the federal minimum wage was raised to $15.55 per hour, which is higher than the vast majority of provincial minimums - the higher rate always takes precedence.
 Check here for the latest levels and planned adjustments across all Canadian territories and provinces.

 For companies governed by regulations at federal level, overtime is federally enforced at 1.5 times an employee’s regular rate, for all work beyond eight hours in a day or 40 hours in a week.
 Fines for not complying with Canada’s tricky overtime laws can be expensive.
 A global accounting company once paid an estimated $10 million to settle a class-action suit with its employees, some of whom were regularly forced to work 90 hours per week.

 Companies governed by provincial regulations should be aware that some provinces exempt overtime laws, or apply higher hour limits before overtime can be paid, for certain occupations.
 These vary across different provinces.